cvxgrp/scs/docs/src/api/python.rst

 contains keys corresponding to the cone type and values corresponding to either the cone length or the array that defines the cone (see the third column in :ref:`cones` for the keys and what the corresponding values represent).
-The :code:`b`, and :code:`c` must be 1d numpy arrays and :code:`P` and :code:`A` must be scipy sparse matrices in CSC format; if they are not of the proper format, SCS will attempt to convert them.
+The :code:`b`, and :code:`c` entries must be 1d numpy arrays and the :code:`P` and :code:`A` entries must be scipy sparse matrices in CSC format; if they are not of the proper format, SCS will attempt to convert them.
 The :code:`use_indirect` setting switches between the sparse direct :ref:`linear_solver` (the default) or the sparse indirect solver.
+If the MKL Pardiso direct solver for SCS is :ref:`installed <python_install>` then it can be used by setting :code:`mkl=True`.
+If the GPU indirect solver for SCS is :ref:`installed <python_install>` and a GPU is available then it can be used by setting :code:`gpu=True`.
 The remaining fields are explained in :ref:`settings`.

 Then to solve the problem call: